-He got the notion into head of cultivating the poppy for the purpose of getting opium from it , and above all the milk-vetch, which he intended to sell under the name of "family coffee".
+He got the poppy for the purpose of getting opium from it 1, and above all the milk-vetch, which he intended to sell under the name of "family coffee".

 Finally, in order to fatten his oxen the more quickly, he blooded them for an entire fortnight.